kunj2210/CivicConnect/README.md

 docker exec minio mc alias set local http://localhost:9000 admin M@nthan1528 docker exec minio mc anonymous set download local/civic-connect
 ```
+4. Note: You have to run this commands only one time after that you can directly run the minio server using docker desktop (start button).

 ### ✅ Admin Dashboard (React)
 ```bash